-- Take notes of everything that has happened at work that you believe may be part of the discrimination you are experiencing.
+- Take notes of everything that happened at work that you believe may be part of the discrimination.
 Note the time, date and individuals involved in each event.
 You may vividly remember the discriminatory acts today but months down the road your memory may be imperfect.
 The notes can be really important in remembering key details and organizing the timeline of events that occurred.

 - Be cautious about giving your employer legitimate reasons to discipline you.
 If your employer ends up terminating you both out of illegal discrimination and for a legitimate employment reason, such as absenteeism or performance, then that can seriously impair the value of your claims.

 - Keep your ears open to complaints from other employees about the same type of discrimination.
-You may not be the only employee who is currently experiencing this form of discrimination and others in the past may have suffered the same discrimination.
+You may not be the only employee currently experiencing this form of discrimination.
+Others in the past may have suffered the same discrimination.
 Evidence of a history of discrimination or that the discrimination is widespread in the office can greatly strengthen your claim.

 - If you are suffering workplace harassment then you need to determine if your employer has an anti-discrimination or anti-harassment policy and report the harassment exactly as the policy requires.
 The policy may include an “open door” policy that you can speak to anybody in management or HR but it may also require you to speak to a certain member of management or HR.
 Follow whatever the policy requires.
 Document your complaint in your notes and if possible, make your complaint to the company in writing.

 - Talk to an employment lawyer about your claims.
 I know you expect a lawyer to tell you this but with employment discrimination claims the law is very complex and small steps you take to preserve your rights can make a big difference in your claims.
-Every discrimination claim is different and the law can deal with those details very differently, often on the basis of very slight differences in the facts.
+Every discrimination claim is different.
+The law can deal with those details very differently, often on the basis of very slight differences in the facts.

-If you believe you have an employment discrimination claim then you need to act quickly to take the right steps to preserve your claims.
-Under federal and Texas law you have a limited amount of time — months — to file an administrative charge to preserve your rights.
-Filing an administrative charge is a necessary part of the litigation process but an employment lawyer may be able to work with your employer to correct the discrimination without filing a charge or ultimately filing suit.
-Once the charge has been filed it may be more difficult to bring the company to the bargaining table to negotiate a solution.
+If you believe you have an employment discrimination claim then you need to act quickly to preserve your claims.
+Under federal and Texas law you have a limited amount of time to file an administrative charge.
+Filing an administrative charge is a necessary part of the litigation process; but an employment lawyer may be able to work with your employer to avoid filing a charge or lawsuit.
+After filing a charge it may be more difficult to bring the company to the bargaining table.
 That is something your lawyer can discuss with you.
-Contact my office to discuss your claims and the appropriate strategy to preserve your rights.